-The biggest thing I learned going to school and meeting new people is that as an exchange student and as an outsider, you must be willing to put your neck out and make the first move to start a conversation.
-Especially in a country like Norway where people tend to be pretty reserved, it can be really difficult to make friends if you don’t reach out and if you’re not willing to take initiative.
-The whole aspect of going on an exchange is to meet new people, learn a new culture and language, and step outside of your comfort zone.
+The biggest thing I learned going to school and meeting new people is that as an exchange student you are an outsider.
+You must be willing to put your neck out and make the first move to start a conversation.
+It can be really difficult to make friends if you don’t reach out and if you’re not willing to take initiative.
+Especially in a country like Norway where people tend to be pretty reserved.
+The whole aspect of going on an exchange is to meet new people.
+Also to learn a new culture and language, and step outside of your comfort zone.
 It can definitely be intimidating, but it pays off in the end!

 You can also get involved by joining our team of Area Representatives!
 Help match host families and exchange students and bring the world closer together, while making a supplemental income.